Back to Search Start Over

 Abstract

-Introduction: Despite the growing recognition of gaming disorder as a mental disorder, there is still debate about how it should be best screened for.
-This is especially relevant in countries where prevalence studies that could support evidence-based policymaking are still to be conducted.
-This study aims to evaluate the psychometric properties of the Brazilian Portuguese version of the Ten-Item Internet Gaming Disorder Test (IGDT-10) and to explore its association with functional impairment.<br />Methods: An online convenience sample of 805 Brazilian adults who reported playing games completed the adapted version of IGDT-10 and World Health Organization Disability Assessment Schedule 2.0, as well as the Problematic Internet Use Questionnaire, the Center for Epidemiologic Studies-Depression Scale, the Rosenberg Self Esteem Scale and socio-demographic questions.<br />Results: The Brazilian Portuguese version of IGDT-10 demonstrated a unidimensional structure in both confirmatory and exploratory factor analysis, with satisfactory internal consistency and adequate temporal stability.
-Participants who scored five or more on IGDT-10 presented higher levels of functional impairment compared to those who scored positive for four symptoms or less.
-The difference between the two groups was statistically significant and showed a moderate effect size.
-Network analysis showed a direct connection between IGDT-10 and functional impairment, and identified "negative consequences" as the most relevant item connecting these variables.<br />Conclusion: The IGDT-10 is a brief, easy-to-understand, valid, and reliable instrument, proving to be a suitable candidate for screening gaming disorder in future epidemiological studies.<br />Competing Interests: No conflicts of interest declared concerning the publication of this article.
+Objective: Despite growing recognition of gaming disorder as a mental disorder, there is still debate about how best to screen for it.
+This is especially relevant in countries where prevalence studies that could support evidence-based policymaking have not yet been conducted.
+This study aims to evaluate the psychometric properties of the Brazilian Portuguese version of the Ten-Item Internet Gaming Disorder Test (IGDT-10) and to explore its association with functional impairment.<br />Methods: An online convenience sample of 805 Brazilian adults who reported playing games completed the adapted version of the IGDT-10 and the World Health Organization Disability Assessment Schedule 2.0 (WHODAS 2.0), as well as the Problematic Internet Use Questionnaire (PIUQ), the Center for Epidemiologic Studies-Depression Scale (CES-D), the Rosenberg Self-Esteem Scale (RSES), and a socio-demographic questionnaire.<br />Results: The Brazilian Portuguese version of the IGDT-10 demonstrated a unidimensional structure in both confirmatory and exploratory factor analyses with satisfactory internal consistency and adequate temporal stability.
+Participants who scored five or more on the IGDT-10 presented higher levels of functional impairment compared to those who scored positive for four symptoms or fewer.
+The difference between the two groups was statistically significant with a moderate effect size.
+Network analysis showed a direct connection between IGDT-10 scores and functional impairment and identified "negative consequences" as the most relevant item connecting these variables.<br />Conclusion: The IGDT-10 is a brief, easy-to-understand, valid, and reliable instrument, proving to be a suitable candidate for screening gaming disorder in future epidemiological studies.<br />Competing Interests: No conflicts of interest declared concerning the publication of this article.

 Details